 How Does Music Benefit You?

-Whether you know it or not, sown into the fabric of your day-to-day life is an auditory experience known as music.
+Whether you know it or not, music is sown into the fabric of your day-to-day life.

 So what happens when you take music to the next level?